samuellab/mindcontrol/README.markdown

 *	awk

 To compile any of the calibration routines additionally requires:

 *	MATLAB

 To compile an executable that uses a camera and DLP requires

 *	BitFlow framegrabber SDK
 *	VIALUX ALP Basic DLP USB SDK

-See the makefile for more details about the different compile targets.
+See the `makefile' for more details about the different compile targets.